-Combining pot with other drugs and substances can be a dangerous thing to do and can lead to serious health consequences.
+Combining pot with other drugs and substances can be dangerous and can lead to serious health issues.

 Fortunately, laced weed is rare in the developed world.
-However, it’s still out there on the streets, especially in countries where marijuana is still illegal.
+However, it’s still out there on the streets, especially in places where marijuana is still illegal.

-When the production and distribution of cannabis are regulated by law (for either medical or recreational purposes), there’s usually no need to buy cannabis that’s been tampered with.
+When the production and distribution of cannabis are regulated by law (for either medical or recreational purposes), there’s usually no risk of buying cannabis that’s been tampered with.
 That’s why, for example, Canada does not have as many problems with laced weed as some US states and the UK.

 However, not all of us are so lucky to have safe access to cannabis.

 Laced weed is a cannabis flower that has been combined with other chemicals: drugs, inorganic substances, or additives.

 You won’t believe what people are prepared to put in cannabis — hair sprays, pesticides, glass, and detergents are just some of the substances used for lacing cannabis.

 Adulterated cannabis is usually an issue in countries where marijuana is still illegal and the best way to make sure you don’t end up with laced weed is to not buy cannabis in these countries (easier said than done).

 If cannabis is legal in your area, you don’t have to worry about accidentally purchasing laced weed.
 Just stick to dispensaries and licensed producers and you’ll be fine.